No-Surprises

 A taste of what's inside — before the book is published.

-I have spent twenty-five years watching the same thing happen across thirty countries.
+I have watched the same thing happen across more than thirty countries, on four continents.

 The governance pack is clean.
 Stage gates signed off.
 RAID log updated.
 Steering deck submitted on time.
 And the project is drifting.
 Vendors missing dates.
 Scope expanding quietly.
 Weekly meetings that have become a recurring argument about what was actually agreed.